fujiwara/cfft/README.md

 You can define the `aws_cloudfront_function` resource with the `data.external` data source calling `cfft tf-data`.

-When you run `terraform apply`, `cfft tf-data` is executed and the function is created or updated.
+When you run `terraform apply`, `cfft tf --external` is executed and the function is created or updated.
 If `publish` is true, Terraform will publish the function into the "LIVE" stage.

 ```hcl
 resource "aws_cloudfront_function" "some-function" {